withstudiocms/web-vitals/packages/web-vitals/README.md

 This **[Astro integration][astro-integration]** enables tracking real-world website performance and storing the data in [Astro DB][db].

+`@studiocms/web-vitals` is a fork of the `@astrojs/web-vitals` package originally provided by the WithAstro organization for the Astro Studio product offering they have since sunset.
+StudioCMS was asked to takeover this package due to our integration of this package within StudioCMS for vitals and analytics reporting.

 ## Pre-requisites

 - [Astro DB](https://astro.build/db) — `@studiocms/web-vitals` will store performance data in Astro DB in production